Japan's retail sales extend gains but COVID-19 challenges persist - Up News Info

 TOKYO — Japan’s retail sales rose for a fifth straight month in July, beating expectations as the consumer sector continued its recovery, although a coronavirus resurgence has cast doubts over the spending outlook.

-A surge in Delta variant cases has forced the government to this month widen its state of emergency restrictions, which are now threatening to hurt consumer spending and derail a fragile economic recovery.
+A surge in Delta variant cases this month forced the government to widen state of emergency restrictions, which are now threatening to hurt consumer spending and derail a fragile economic recovery.

 Retail sales advanced 2.4% in July from the same month a year earlier, government data showed on Monday, slightly faster than economists’ median forecast for a 2.1% rise in a Reuters poll.
 It followed a 0.1% increase in June.